The Hajj is the annual pilgrimage to Makkah (Mecca), Saudi Arabia, and the largest mass gathering in the world.

 The U.S. Embassy and Consulates General in Jeddah and Dhahran cannot assist in arranging travel permissions within Saudi Arabia or resolving immigration violations.
 Visitors who overstay their Hajj or Umrah visas are subject to a fine of 10,000 Saudi Riyals (or $2,667) and incarceration pending deportation proceedings.
 All visitors should obtain clarification upon arrival as to the permitted areas of travel and length of stay.

 It is mandatory for Hajj visitors to relinquish all passports to "United Agents Office" representatives to enable the latter to complete all travel formalities to Makkah and Madinah.
 Pilgrims are issued an identification card and wristband that must be carried at all times.

-If pilgrims lose their passports, they should immediately report the loss to their travel agent and obtain a report from the appropriate United Agents Office.
+If pilgrims lose their passports, they should immediately report the loss to their travel agent and obtain a report from the appropriate United Agents Office and local police.
 Upon completion of Hajj, the U.S. Consulate General in Jeddah can assist in issuing emergency replacement passports to U.S. citizens and “boarding foils” to U.S. legal permanent residents who lose their green cards.

 Routine immunizations for all pilgrims should be up-to-date.
 Hepatitis A and B and typhoid vaccines are also recommended.
 Although a requirement for polio vaccine does not include pilgrims from the U.S., it is best to ensure full vaccination against polio before travel.
 Current vaccination requirements are available from the website of the Saudi Ministry of Health.
 Hand sanitizers, cold, diarrhea, and skin irritation medication are advisable.